 Primeau Forensics

-As the frequency and severity of catastrophic events continue to rise in the United States and abroad, the need for actionable intelligence becomes increasingly important to insurers for both mitigation and policyholder retention.
-During this session, we’ll explore how analytics can help insurers react more quickly during a CAT event, triage the most extreme damage, and benchmark themselves against their peers and the industry to improve performance.
+As the frequency and severity of catastrophic events continue to rise across the globe, the need for actionable intelligence is increasingly important to insurers for mitigation and policyholder retention.
+During this session, we’ll explore how analytics can help insurers react more quickly during a CAT event, deploy resources more effectively while reducing fraud leakage, and benchmark against other insurers to drive systematic performance improvements.

 Guidewire